Chemical weapon proliferation: Iraq

 An Iranian soldier wearing a gas mask during the Iran–Iraq War.
 Iraq massively used chemical weapons during the war.

 Well before Operation Desert Storm or the U.N. inspections that followed it, Iraq had already begun to build chemical weapons.
 After launching a research effort in the 1970s, Iraq was able to use chemical weapons in their war against Iran and to kill large numbers of their own Kurdish population in the 1980s.
 On June 28, 1987, in Sardasht, during two separate attacks on four residential areas, an estimated as 10 civilians were killed and 650 civilians injured.
 Iraq used an excessive amount of chemical weapons during Iran–Iraq War.
 Kurdish people were victims of chemical weapons.
 Iraq used mustard gas in an attack against Kurdish people on March 16, 1988, during the Halabja chemical attack.
 The attack killed between 3,200 and 5,000 people and injured 7,000 to 10,000 more, most of them civilians.
 During Iraqi chemical attacks against Iran, many Iranian military forces were killed by nerve agents.
 At the time, the attacks were actively supported by the United States.

 During the first Gulf War, there were fears that Iraq would launch chemical-tipped missiles at its neighbors, particularly Israel, but Iraq refrained for fear of U.S. retaliation.
 During Operation Iraqi Freedom, coalition troops again feared they might be hit with chemical weapons, though this did not happen.

 In 1991, as part of the 1991 Gulf War ceasefire agreement, the United Nations passed Resolution 687 that established the Special Commission (UNSCOM).
 The UNSCOM was charged with the task of destroying, removing or rendering harmless "all chemical and biological weapons and all stocks of agents and all related subsystems and components and all research, development, support and manufacturing facilities."

 By the time UNSCOM left Iraq in December 1998, it had destroyed a large portion of Iraq's chemical weapon potential.
 UNSCOM had overseen the destruction or incapacitation of more than 88,000 filled or unfilled chemical munitions, over 600 tons of weaponized or bulk chemical agents, 4,000 tons of precursor chemicals, 980 pieces of key production equipment and 300 pieces of analytical equipment.
-Notwithstanding these extraordinary achievements, the uncertainties regarding Iraq's possession of chemical weapons, their precursors and munitions remain.
+Notwithstanding these achievements, the uncertainties regarding Iraq's possession of chemical weapons, their precursors and munitions remain.

 The Organisation for the Prohibition of Chemical Weapons that oversee destruction measures, announced that "The government of Iraq has deposited their accession to the Chemical Weapons Convention with the Secretary General of the United Nations and within 30 days, on 12 February 2009, will become the 186th State to the Convention".
 Iraq also declared stockpiles of CW.
 Because of their recent accession, will be the only State Party exempted from the destruction time-line.
 On September 7, 2011, Hoshyar Zebari entered the OPCW headquarters, becoming the first Iraqi Foreign Minister to officially visit since the country joined the CWC.